JashanApp/jashan/README.md

 Then, after filling any optional data fields, click `Register app`.

 Download the configuration file and place the file in the `android/app/` folder.
-Ensure that the `.gitignore` ignore commits the JSON file.
+Ensure that the `.gitignore` ignores the JSON file.

 You have set up Firebase for Android!